th7mo/th7mo.com/src/pages/design-choices.md

 I want to keep my content repository manageable over the long term.
 Including images from the start could lead to a significant increase in the Git repository's size, which may cause storage and usability issues down the line.

+## Whitespace below the main content

+Each page has equal whitespace above and below the main content.
+This additional whitespace at the bottom of each page ensures that the last line of text is positioned closer to the center of the screen rather than at the bottom, enhancing the overall reading experience.